jmaru/restaurants/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started
+## Checking the app in dev mode

-First, install the
+First, install the dependencies

 ```bash
 npm install